Back Strain Causes and Treatment

 Back strain is an injury to the soft tissue of your back, specifically the muscles, tendons and ligaments that keep your spine in place.
-If any of these soft tissues are injured, your spine can move out of place.
+Painful back strain symptoms result from soft tissue injures that cause your spine to move out of place.
 Coastal Spine has a variety of non-surgical back strain treatments such as physical therapy, anti-inflammatory medications and injections.

 Back strain result from several different causes:

-- Over exertion: Straining your muscles too hard, either through exercise or by lifting heavy objects, can lead you to “pull” a muscle, which results in tiny tears on the muscle fibers.
+- Overexertion: Straining your muscles too hard, either through exercise or by lifting heavy objects, can lead you to “pull” a muscle, resulting in tiny tears on the muscle fibers

-- Obesity: Extra weight increases the work that the soft tissue in the back must do in order to keep the spine stable, which can result in back pain.
+- Obesity: Extra weight increases the work the soft tissue in the back must do to keep the spine stable, which can result in back pain

 The first step toward diagnosing back and low back strain is a physical exam by one of our physicians.

-- Physical Therapy.
-Often, back strain can be treated nonsurgically by strengthening the muscles of the back and core through physical therapy and exercise.
-This treatment also includes stretching exercises that help relieve pain.
+- Physical therapy.
+Often, back strain symptoms can be treated by strengthening the muscles of the back and core through physical therapy and exercise.
+This treatment also includes stretching exercises that help relieve pain

-- Typically, we do not prescribe narcotics for this type of injury.
+- Typically, Coastal Spine does not prescribe narcotics for this type of injury